hebelmx/barchz-panel/README.md

+this is a stacked horizontal bar chart

-The barchz-panel is based on the job of mathias merner creator of the barchart-pane original grafana [piechart-panel](https://github.com/grafana/piechart-panel) this is a stacked horizontal bar chart
+The barchz-panel is based on the job of  Mathias Methner, mathiasmethner@gmail.com creator of the barchart-panel https://github.com/mmethner/barchart-panel

 ![Barchz Screenshot](/src/img/barchz-panel.png?raw=true)